What are the 4 types of dog food?

 Meet Linda May Myers

-Linda is a devoted dog enthusiast, dog walker, and proud dog mom to Waffles, her golden rescue puppy.
-As a LEO wife of over 22 years and "retired homeschool mom" of two amazing young adults, she finds immense joy in helping families welcome puppies into their lives.
+Linda is a devoted dog enthusiast, Canine Nutritionist, professional dog walker, and proud dog mom to Waffles, her beloved golden rescue pup.
+As a LEO wife of over 22 years and a “retired homeschool mom” to two amazing young adults—one of whom is now a professional dog groomer—she finds deep joy in helping families welcome and raise puppies that truly become part of the family.

-Linda's mission is simple: to help keep dogs in loving homes and out of shelters by making them furever family members.
-Through her guidance, she empowers families to raise happy, healthy, and well-behaved dogs that enrich their lives and complete their families.
+Her mission is simple: to help keep dogs in loving homes and out of shelters by supporting families in raising happy, healthy dogs—starting at mealtime and lasting a lifetime.

 Contact

-Copyrights © 2025 held by respective copyright holders, including Linda May Myers.
+Copyrights © 2025 held by respective copyright holders, including The Puppy Nutritionist.